jonthornton/jquery-timepicker/README.md

 ------

 - **change**
 The native ```onChange``` event will fire any time the input value is updated, whether by selection from the timepicker list or manual entry into the text input.
+Your code should bind to ```change``` after initializing timepicker, or use [event delegation](http://api.jquery.com/on/).

 - **changeTime**
 Called when a valid time value is entered or selected.
 See ```timeFormatError``` and ```timeRangeError``` for error events.
 Fires before ```change``` event.